 This topic review discusses percutaneous coronary intervention, also called angioplasty or stent placement.
 The other interventional treatment, coronary artery bypass graft surgery, is discussed in a separate topic review.
 (See "Patient information: Coronary artery bypass graft surgery (Beyond the Basics)".)

 Medical therapy for coronary artery disease is discussed separately.
-(See "Patient information: Angina treatment — medical therapy (Beyond the Basics)".)
+(See "Patient information: Medications for angina (Beyond the Basics)".)
 A comparison of medical treatment and interventional treatment is also available.
 (See "Patient information: Angina treatment — medical versus interventional therapy (Beyond the Basics)".)

 WHAT IS ANGIOPLASTY?